gennady73/rhbk-multi-site-sso-workshop/03-Multi-Site-Replication/01-rhbk-ispn-int-deployment.md

     multi-site-static-routes=site-b:10.20.1.11[7800],10.20.1.12[7800] # IPs of Site B nodes
     ```

+- **Important:**
+    - **Discovery Mechanism(cache-stack=jdbc-ping)**:
+    Instead of relying on multicast or specific network configurations, JDBC-PING uses a dedicated table in the configured RHBK(Keycloak) database to register and discover other nodes in the cluster.
+Each node writes its address and other relevant information to this table, and then queries it to find other active nodes.

+    - **Metrics**:
-- **Important:** This configuration includes all the metrics and event listeners required to populate the Grafana dashboards we will build in [Chapter 6](/06-Observability-Stack/README.md)\.
+    This configuration includes all the metrics and event listeners required to populate the Grafana dashboards we will build in [Chapter 6](/06-Observability-Stack/README.md)\.

 #### **2\.
 Deploy the Configuration File**